A. Emergency Planning

 - Collect all spilled material and contaminated material for proper disposal (see Chapter VIII).

-If the spill is an emergency response and outside assistance is needed, Campus Police or Environmental Health and Safety will contact outside resources for assistance.
+If the spill is an emergency response and outside assistance is needed, Campus Police or Environmental Health, Safety & Sustainability will contact outside resources for assistance.
 Sources of assistance include:

 Fire Department (if there is a fire or immediate health threat)